Top 5 UK Digital Health Trends for 2022

 As a result of telehealth’s emerging popularity, funding in virtual healthcare technology is reaching an all-time high.
-Telemedicine company Babylon (opens in a new tab)Health (opens in a new tab) recently secured $200 million (£151 million) in funding (opens in a new tab) to fuel rapid growth capable of keeping up with surging telehealth demand.
+Telemedicine company recently secured to fuel rapid growth capable of keeping up with surging telehealth demand.
 Babylon Health is also among the telemedicine companies showing strong YoY growth in branded search demand.

-While Lloyds Pharmacy (opens in a new tab) leads in MSV for branded searches, their search volume remains steady.
-Babylon Health, Pushdoctor (opens in a new tab) and ZAVA (opens in a new tab) all experienced YoY increases.
-Searches for the keyword “online doctor” tell a different story, with Lloyds Pharmacy, Boots (opens in a new tab), Pushdoctor, and others outranking Babylon Health.
+While leads in MSV for branded searches, their search volume remains steady.
+Babylon Health, and all experienced YoY increases.
+Searches for the keyword “online doctor” tell a different story, with Lloyds Pharmacy, , Pushdoctor, and others outranking Babylon Health.

 Clearly, telemedicine is a vertical with great competition, and one where SEO can help a company get ahead.

 Another telemedicine trend we’re seeing emerge: The rise of AI-powered autonomous healthcare assistants.
-A new humanoid robot from Awakening Health (opens in a new tab) uses advanced robotics and other technologies to recognize and respond to human emotions, speak several dialects, and mirror patients’ facial expressions.
+A new uses advanced robotics and other technologies to recognize and respond to human emotions, speak several dialects, and mirror patients’ facial expressions.
 Companion robots like these are designed to help address the mental health and preventive care needs of elderly people in care facilities.

 Trend #3: Genomics